 Reclamation and re-vegetation of South Platte Park require time due to the xeric nature of the Park and the sandy and clay soils.
 This may at times take precedence over visitor use.
 Areas of the Park are occasionally closed to the public to allow vegetation adequate time to re-establish.
-Limits of Acceptable Change provide guidelines to continue monitoring and to establish decision points to close heavily used areas help reduce the cost of total re-vegetation.
+Vegetative cover can serve as a key indicator towards decision points about when to close heavily-used areas.
 Procedures for closing areas include signing, fencing, and barrier plantings.